kristopolous/ytmix/README.md

 Where `status` is either True or False, depending on whether the call succeeded or failed.
 If the call fails, then the result will hold an error string.

+There's also an "extension" support for the api call which, if the result is an array, will return it as a list with newlines, appropriate for scripting.
+For instance, you could do

+    api/names

+to get all the names of the playlists as json or

+    api/names.txt

+to get them as text.
+Then if you want to update the playlists you could do

+    curl localhos/api/names.txt | xargs -n 1 import/parse.js

 ### (JSON) help
 List the supported functions (enumerated below).